 Step One: Preparing the fabric for your easy cardigan

 My recommendation when working with knits is always to lay the fabric the night before and work on it the next day.
-I find when I do this there are no ripples or bubbles in my stiches.
+I find when I do this there are no ripples or bubbles in my stitches.

 TIP: If you are using a super slippery knit like bamboo jersey.
-Lay a large cotton fabric, or a table cloth and then lay the jersey.
+Lay a large cotton fabric, or a tablecloth and then lay the jersey.
 This will stop the slippery fabric from moving around so much.
 I know that many people say cut the fabric between layers of paper……I just find that this technique dulls my scissors.
 But do what you think works for you best.

 Place the front drape of the cardigan on the selvage.
-In other words, use the selvage edge as the end of the drape.
+In other words, use the selvage edge at the end of the drape.
 We need the selvage to make sure the fabric is going to lay absolutely straight.